German Shepherd Now

 • Recovery after a dietary indiscretion (raiding the trash, eating something they should not have)

-Rice should make up no more than about 10% of your German Shepherd’s daily caloric intake when used as a regular supplement.
+Rice should make up no more than about 10% of your dog’s daily caloric intake when used as a regular supplement.
 For a 70-pound Shepherd eating around 1,500 calories per day, that is roughly a quarter cup of cooked rice.

 During a bland diet prescribed by your vet, rice will temporarily make up a larger portion of meals.
 That is fine for a few days.
 The concern with long-term overfeeding is that rice is calorie-dense and carbohydrate-heavy.
 Too much can contribute to weight gain without providing the protein and fat a working breed needs.